naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.22.wireless.concepts.md

 - **Open System Authentication:** Should only be used in situations where security is of no concern.
 The wireless client is responsible for providing security such as by using a VPN to connect securely
 - **Shared Key Authentication:** Provides mechanisms to authenticate and encrypt data between a wireless client and an AP.
 However, the password must be pre-shared between the parties to callow connection.

+**Shared Key Authentication Methods:**
+* **WEP**: The original 802.11 specification designed to secure data using the RC4 encryption method with a static key.
+However, the key never changes when exchanging packets.
+This makes it easy to hack and WEP is no longer recommended

+* **WPA**: A Wi-Fi Alliance standard that uses WEP but secures the data with the much stronger TKIP algorithm.
+TKIP changes the key for each packet, making it much more difficult to hack.

+* **WPA2**: The current industry standard for securing wireless networks.
+It uses the AES standard for encryption.
+AES is currently considered the strongest encryption protocol.

+* **WPA3**: The next generation of Wi-Fi security.
+All WPA3 enabled devices use the latest security methods, disallow outdated legacy protocols, and require the use of Protected Management Frames (PMF).
+However devices with WPA3 are not readily available

+#### WPA and WPA2